Ty France Player Props: Mariners vs. Nationals

 Ty France At The Plate

-- Among qualified hitters in MLB, his batting average ranks 45th, his on-base percentage ranks 56th, and he is 96th in the league in slugging.
+- Among qualifying batters in MLB, he ranks 46th in batting average, 53rd in on-base percentage, and 92nd in slugging.

-- He has hit a long ball in six games this year (7.9%), leaving the park in 2.1% of his trips to the dish.
+- France has picked up a hit in 54 of 77 games this year, with multiple hits 23 times.

-- In 26 games this year (34.2%), France has picked up an RBI, and in seven of those games (9.2%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- He has hit a home run in six games this season (7.8%), homering in 2.1% of his plate appearances.

-- He has scored a run in 37 games this year, with multiple runs nine times.
+- France has an RBI in 26 of 77 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.